EvgeniiZorin/Handbook_Databases/SQL.md

 ## Foreign key

 A foreign key:
+- Field in a table that references the primary key of another table
 - Makes a connection between two tables via their joint column.
-- A foreign key in one table usually references a primary key in another.
 - Enforce data integrity, making sure the data confirms to some rules when it is added to the DB.

 ON DELETE SET NULL: if in the table 1 a row is deleted, then in the table 2 that references that first table via foreign key the corresponding value is set to NULL;